MicrosoftDocs/msteams-docs/msteams-platform/error-handling-messages.md

 * **Message**: Task Module is empty when opened in Teams desktop or web app, but works fine in Teams mobile app.

 * **Scenario**: A chat bot was created to send adaptive cards with buttons that start task modules.
 However, when these task modules are opened in Teams desktop or web app, they appear empty.
-The issue does not occur in Teams mobile app.
+The issue doesn't occur in Teams mobile app.

 * **Resolution**: Check if 'showLoadingIndicator' is set to true in your manifest.
 If it is, ensure that you have implemented the corresponding protocol for showing the loading indicator as per Microsoft's documentation.
 If the issue persists, consider debugging your code to identify any potential issues with the task module's implementation.